 Eddie Murray becomes baseball's all-time leader in games played at first base.
 The Indian infielder has manned the position in 2,403 in major league contests.

-On Opening Day at Wrigley Field in a 12-8 loss to New York, Cubs rookie Tuffy Rhodes becomes the first player to homer in his first three at-bats of the season.
-The three solo home runs, all off Dwight 'Doc' Gooden, will account for nearly half of the outfielder's total for the year when he finishes the campaign with only eight round-trippers.
+On Opening Day at Wrigley Field in the Cubs' 12-8 loss to New York, Tuffy Rhodes becomes the first player to homer in his first three at-bats of the season.
+The three solo home runs, all off Mets right-hander Dwight 'Doc' Gooden, will account for nearly half of the outfielder's total for the year when he finishes the campaign with only eight round-trippers.

 In the very first game played at Jacobs Field, a 4-3 extra-inning victory for the Tribe over Seattle, the Indians retire Larry Doby’s uniform number 14.
 A usually reserved Doby becomes emotional speaking to the Opening Day crowd.